abdullahsumbal/ph-monitor/README.md

 python3 Controller.py
 ```

 When the program start it ask user to continue only when they are performed the steps on the screen.
+So please follow the steps.

+Some to look for
+1. When the `Paraly SW 112` is logging, the row are the same.
+You need to scroll to the bottom to see the new values.
+2. Your COM port is not correct.
+3. Google things if you do not understand.
 ## How to make changes.
-Email me.
+This program is very customized to specific need.
+The code is well coded and structured.
+It uses a observer design
+pattern.
+Email me if you want to make changes.
+Me? well I am Muhammad Abdullah Sumbal.